DiegoSLTS/gb-jai/README.md

 * Thanks to everyone that compiled and found all the information available about the GameBoy
 * Thanks to the BGB team for making a great GB emulator with really usefull debug tools
 * Thanks to Thekla.
-Inc for giving me access to the Jai's beta
+Inc for giving me access to Jai's beta